ngantukcuy/zr-ux/docs/appendix/event-cognition-axis-misalignment-edge-case.md

 - Hindsight Bias Framing
 - Responsibility Boundary Collapse

-It is structurally adjacent to the **AI Subjectification edge case**, where authority is transferred without explicit consent or declaration :contentReference[oaicite:1]{index=1}.
+It is structurally adjacent to the AI Subjectification edge case, where authority is transferred without explicit consent or declaration.

 ---